interrogator/corpkit/README.md

 # search trees, exclude 'risk of rain', output lemma
 >>> risk_of = corpus.interrogate({'t': q}, exclude = {'w': '^rain$'}, show = ['l'])

-# no different from the below, which may be easier when there's
-# only a single search criterion:
+# alternative syntax which may be easier when there's only a single search criterion:
 # >>> risk_of = corpus.interrogate('t', q, exclude = {'w': '^rain$'}, show = ['l'])

 # use edit() to turn absolute into relative frequencies